-RISIS aims at opening to European researchers 13 specific datasets covering 5 themes:
+RISIS aims at opening to European researchers a large number of (linked) datasets covering 7 themes:

-- Firm innovation dynamics through 3 datasets covering: the globalisation of large firms, CIB, which complements the IPTS scoreboard; European start-up firms, VICO, and European mid-size fast growing firms (under development).
-These will be also integrated through the establishment of a common register of firms (FirmReg) that will be available in 2018;
+3. Datasets covering firm innovation dynamics, such as data on the globalisation of large firms (CIB), which complements the IPTS scoreboard; data on European start-up firms (VICO); and data on European mid-size fast growing firms (Cheetah).
+These will be integrated through the establishment of a common register of firms (FirmReg) that will be available in 2018

-- Public sector research in Europe with three datasets on European Higher Education Institutions (RISIS-ETER) and on European public research organisation (under development) and on their academic performance (Leiden ranking).
-A key tool for the analysis of public sector research is also represented by register of public sector research and higher education organisations that is accessible on-line (OrgReg),
+4. Public sector research in Europe with several data on European Higher Education Institutions (RISIS-ETER) and on European public research organisations (under development) and on their academic performance (Leiden ranking).
+Key tools for the analysis of public sector research are the register of European public sector research and higher education organizations that is accessible on-line (OrgReg).

 5. Research careers with access to the European mobility survey (MORE) and the German panel on doctoral students and their careers (early career facility) and, at a later stage, with access to a platform and/or dataset integrating multiple national sources (under development);